navikom/facetsui-react-native/README.md

 </p>

 * unzip generated package (it's might be in the downloads folder)
-* drag and drop unzipped package named "src" inside the downloaded facetsuiRN project
+* drag and drop unzipped package named "src" inside the downloaded "facetsui-react-native" project
 * press "replace" if prompted
 * in the terminal perform commands